rennaarenata/RENNAARENATA/README.md

 ### Trying to:
 - Improve My Skills;
-- Learn WebDev Stuff;
-- Learn from my mistakes;
+- Learn Math & Physics Stuff (if you have resources about this topic, please text me on telegram)
-- Master (at least) WebApp Exploitation & Reverse Engineering
+- Master WebApp Exploitation & Reverse Engineering

 **My site: [rennaarenata.github.io](https://rennaarenata.github.io)**